-As I am owed money I have been invited to a creditors meeting - What happens?If a company is insolvent and is proposing to go into liquidation, or a rescue procedure like administration or company voluntary arrangement (CVA), there is a legal requirement to hold a creditors meeting.
-This is known as a section 98 meeting as per the Insolvency Act 1986.
-This has to be held no later than 14 days after any shareholders meeting.
+As I am owed money I have been invited to a creditors meeting - What happens?If a company is insolvent and is proposing to go into liquidation, or a rescue procedure like administration or company voluntary arrangement (CVA), there may be a requirement to hold a creditors meeting.
+If it's a liquidation, there is no longer an automatic requirement to hold a physical meeting.
+This can now be down online via video conference or phone call.
+This has to be held no later than 14 days after any shareholders meeting as part of the decision making process.
 The purpose of these meetings is to explain to the creditors what has happened, why the business has failed and seek their support for the next steps.

 What happens at meetings of creditors?In the case of a CVA, creditors will ask the directors and insolvency practitioner about the company’s position and the CVA proposal.
 If they have submitted a claim, they are entitled to vote.
 They can do this in person or by sending in a proxy.
 If 75% (by value) agree to the proposal, it is accepted.
 A second vote excludes any connected parties, and if less than half of these creditors vote against it, the proposal is passed.
 It is very rare that a proposal is not passed after the second vote.